Interac e-Transfer Cards

 Tracked through repeat usage

-This would show us ongoing engagement among users
+โค This would show us ongoing engagement among users

 Diving into the Process

 Before designing, I mapped out the user flow to define the experience for the senders and receivers of the card.
+This allowed me to focus on three core design decisions that shaped the product.

 Decision I